opensourcepj/teamworkapi/README.md

 ## Usage
 Create instance of TeamWork class sending in your domain and api key.
 Call methods on instance using the api endpoint.
-- POST /projects.json -> instance.projects.post(body=body)
-- GET /projects/{project_id}.json  -> instance.projects.id.get(id=id)

 All requests assumed to be json.
 Also use method called id when id in endpoint and send as parameter.

+- POST /projects.json -> instance.projects.post(body=body)
+- GET /projects/{project_id}.json  -> instance.projects.id(project_id).get()

 ## Project Post Example